PC Engine / TurboGrafx-16 Architecture

 Image

-My PC Engine displaying from an RF cable (nostalgic purposes… I think).
+My PC Engine connected with the RF cable (nostalgic purposes… I think).
 Big thanks to Matt for donating it!

-2020 has been an ‘interesting’ year for the website (setting aside all those negative events that have affected all of us).
-The year started with the Wii article and then carried on with the PS2, Xbox, Nintendo DS, Master System and finally, this one.
+2020 has been an ‘eventful’ year for the website (setting aside the many challenges that have affected all of us).
+The year began with the Wii article and carried on with the PS2, Xbox, Nintendo DS, Master System, and finally, this one.

-A lot has changed in the number of visitors too.
-It had a slow start at first, but then during the summer, it caught an amazingly high number of visits.
-I want to thank Hacker News users, OSNews, Reddit, Gigazine, YouTubers, Twitter users and lots of other forums and people for sharing the articles.
-And of course, a big shout-out to the donors whose generosity helped keep the site afloat!
+The number of visitors has grown significantly too.
+It had a slow start at first, but during the summer, there was a remarkable increase in traffic.
+I would like to thank Hacker News users, OSNews, Reddit, Gigazine, YouTubers, Twitter users and many other forums and individuals for sharing the articles.
+And of course, a big shout-out goes to the donors whose generosity has helped keep the site afloat!

-Have a nice Christmas, happy New Year 2021 and until next time!
+Have a nice Christmas, a Happy New Year 2021, and until next time!

 Rodrigo